 Online training pay:

 $100 for Inspectors, Machine Operators and Clerks who complete online training AND pass the test AND serve successfully on Election Day.
-Judges of Election may complete online training AND pass the test AND serve successfully to receive online training pay only if they previously completed in-person training for the May 2022 Primary, November 2022 General Election or May 2023 Primary.
+Judges of Election may complete online training AND pass the test AND serve successfully to receive online training pay only if they previously completed in-person training for this election or at least one of the following elections: May 2023, or November 2023, or April 2024.

 In-person training pay: